AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/RotationalMotion.md

 - Please call the lab instructor for assistance:
   1. Change out the current clear RMS pulley (with a string and hanging mass) for the empty RMS pulley.
   2. Mount the disk onto the empty RMS pulley.
     ```{admonition} DO NOT FORCE THE PULLEY (it's slotted/keyed)
     :class: important
     - Be gentle when re-applying the clear RMS pulley to the RMS, the RMS axel has a slot that the clear pulley is keyed to slide into
     - **DO NOT FORCE IT**, that will break the pulley
     ```
-- Copy your experimental value for the moment of inertia of the apparatus $I_{\mbox{apparatus,ring}}$ (i.e. just the disk) from the first experiment for use here (reminder, you can easily reference cells in Excel).
+- Copy your experimental value for the moment of inertia of the apparatus $I_{\text{apparatus,ring}}$ (i.e. just the disk) from the first experiment for use here (reminder, you can easily reference cells in Excel).
-- Copy your experimental value for the moment of inertia of the ring plus apparatus $I_{\mbox{total,ring}}$ from the first experiment.
+- Copy your experimental value for the moment of inertia of the ring plus apparatus $I_{\text{total,ring}}$ from the first experiment.
 - Hold the ring with the pins facing up just above the center of the disk.
 - **Practice** the drop a few times before continuing:
   1. Give the disk a quick spin with your hand.
   2. Hold the ring a few millimeters above the spinning disk centered on the axis of the disk.
-  3. Drop the ring onto the spinning disk, so that the ring is centered on the disk.
+  3. Drop the ring onto the spinning disk, so that the ring is centered on the disk (see {numref}`M08_rotation_Fig07`-left).
 - Measure the angular speeds $\omega_{i}$ and $\omega_{f}$ (before and after dropping the ring onto the disk):
   1. Switch to page 2 in your **Capstone** file.
 You shouce have a graph of angular position ($y$-axis) vs. time ($x$-axis); see {numref}`M08_rotation_Fig06`.
     ```{figure} RotationalMotionFigures/Figure06_v2025-03.png